Cascading Failure Mitigation via Transmission Switching: Conclusion

 \section{Conclusion}

-System stress metrics are recently developed to provide insight into the susceptibility of the system to cascading failures.
+System stress metrics are recently developed to provide insights into the susceptibility of the system to cascading failures.
 The metrics include measures of the criticality of contingencies and vulnerability of the transmission elements to overloads after contingencies.
 Building upon those metrics, this paper introduced two new metrics to measure the system's criticality and vulnerability.
-All of these metrics can be quickly calculated via the outputs of the contingency analysis tool, or through LODFs.
+All of these metrics can be quickly calculated via the outputs of the contingency analysis tool or through LODFs.
 Furthermore, the paper investigated the possibility of employing transmission switching, both as a preventive and corrective measure, to reduce the system stress.
-In order to achieve computational tractability for the transmission switching algorithm, LODF sensitivities were used to generate a rather small subset of quality switching candidates.
-Those candidates were, then, tested for effectiveness, until an effective solution was found or the list was depleted.
-The simulation studies on IEEE 118-bus system confirmed the effectiveness of the method.
-A single transmission switching action was able to substantially reduce the system stress to the normal levels.
-This implies that system operators should look at transmission switching as an effective tool to prevent cascading failures, when the system is atypically stressed.
+LODF sensitivities were used to generate a relatively small subset of quality switching candidates and achieve computational tractability for the transmission switching algorithm.
+Those candidates were then tested for effectiveness until a practical solution was found or the list was depleted.
+The simulation studies on the IEEE 118-bus system confirmed the efficacy of the method.
+A single transmission switching action was able to reduce the system stress to the normal levels substantially.
+This implies that system operators should look at transmission switching as a potentially useful tool to prevent cascading failures when the system is atypically stressed.
 Other alternative actions, such as generation redispatch, are substantially more expensive and may also not be available when the system is highly stressed.